yukikotakahata/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).

-This experiment could be the basis of a real world application such as (insert something here).
+In this experiment, I learned that the role of transister.
+Transister could convert weak electrical signals into strong signals, that why the motor could work with Microbit.
+I am prerry sure transister could be used any situation when I want to create something which has some movement.

 ### Experiment name ###